Wealth building

 - Savings accounts for children: Child development accounts (CDAs) are savings or investment accounts that allow children to build assets over time.
 Typically, a government agency or other sponsor provides an initial contribution and then encourages parents, relatives, and others to contribute additional funds as the child ages.
 In some cases, the sponsoring agency incentivizes additional contributions with matching funds.

-- Baby bonds: A related strategy is baby bonds, which are investment accounts established by a public or non-profit agency when a child is born.
+- Baby bonds: Similar to CDAs, baby bonds are investment accounts established by a public or non-profit agency when a child is born.
 The agency provides initial seed money for the account, with higher amounts typically allocated to children in lower income or wealth households.
-Additional annual contributions may also be provided.
+Additional annual contributions may also be provided by the family or the agency.
+Children receive access to the funds upon their maturation date; typically when the child turns 18.

 - Leveraging federal support: Another large-scale wealth-building strategy is the Family Self-Sufficiency program, run by the U.S. Department of Housing and Urban Development.
-In this program, residents of subsidized housing work with a case manager to build skills, attend trainings, and engage in financial counseling and education.
-As participants earn more, they pay increased rent, but an amount equivalent to this increase is placed in an escrow account, helping to build savings.
-The program is run by public housing agencies, which often collaborate with social service nonprofits to deliver components of the program.
+In this program, residents of subsidized housing work with a case manager or a financial coach to set goals, connect with community resources, and engage in financial counseling and education, among other supports.
+As participants earn more, their rent increases, and an amount equivalent to this increase is placed in an escrow account, helping to build savings.
+The program is run by public housing agencies and private owners of HUD-assisted housing, which often collaborate with social service nonprofits to deliver components of the program.

-- Owning a home: Homeownership is often the most powerful way for households to build wealth, but down payments and other borrowing constraints prevent many low- and moderate-income households from purchasing a home.
+- Owning a home: Homeownership is often the most powerful way for households to build wealth, but down payments and other borrowing constraints prevent many low- and moderate-income individuals from purchasing a home.
 Under the shared-equity homeownership model, a government or non-profit organization purchases or builds affordable housing and then applies resale restrictions to those properties to keep them affordable in the future.
-This allows low- and moderate-income households to purchase a home and build wealth from the appreciating value of that home, while preserving affordability.
+And initiatives to address tangled title (also known as Heirs’ Properties) seek to address loss of home ownership to ensure wealth can accumulate over multiple generations in low income communities.

 Rigorous evaluations of multiple practices supporting wealth building demonstrated positive, significant results in building savings and accumulating assets.
 However, further comprehensive research is needed.